 Thanks to Clif Bar, swimmers will be given a Clif bar along with a hot drink on the finish line.

-Almost all swimmers’ questions are answered in the resources above, however if you need further help please email us, and allow up to a week for a reply.
+Almost all swimmers’ general questions are answered in the resources above, however if you have questions that are specific to your entry, please email email@example.com , and allow up to a week for a reply.